ayomidetobi/DMS-web/readme.md

 - **Dependency on Backend API:** The app relies on a functioning API for its core features.
 - **Limited Offline Support:** No dedicated offline-first features are implemented despite caching capabilities.
-- **Lack of Internationalization (i18n):** The application does not support multiple languages, limiting its reach to non-English speaking users.
+- **Lack of Internationalization (i18n):** The application does not support multiple languages, limiting its reach to some users.

 ### Opportunities